smattaparthy/Diet-Doctor/README.md

-# Cultural Diet App Backend
+# Cultural Diet Doctor App Backend

 A comprehensive backend system for managing cultural dietary preferences, Ayurvedic nutrition, and traditional food practices with local-first operation using SQLite.